CompanyDATV/Jekyll-OniOps/Install.md

 <h3>Upload Hidden</h3>

-    Upload your files anonymously and free on AnonFiles <br>
-    We offer you 20 GB filesize limit and unlimited bandwidth.
+    Upload your files anonymously and free on AnonFiles We offer you 20 GB filesize limit and unlimited bandwidth.

 > Link : **[Upload Anonops](https://anonfiles.com)**